Outreach Proposal Guidelines

 We expect that your experience here will inspire your home community outreach program, so you do not need to provide a fully-developed program in this application; a general idea will suffice. (e.g. "Present a slide lecture on my AiR experience at our local community art center.")

 AiR participants must provide documentation concerning your community presentation (e.g. newspaper articles, fliers) and a short evaluation of this experience within a year of completing your residency.

 Be creative in your outreach program development, but please be brief!
-All your program details can be honed with assistance from René or Robin should you be selected as a participating artist.
+All your program details can be honed with assistance from the program coordinator.